WebOfTrust/ietf-cesr/draft-ssmith-cesr.md

 Currently, there is only one context-specific coding scheme, that is, for indexed signatures.
 A common use case is thresholded multi-signature schemes.
 A threshold-satisficing subset of signatures belonging to an ordered set or list of public keys may be provided as part of a stream of primitives.
 One way to compactly associated each signature with its public key is to include in the text code for that signature the index into the ordered set of public keys.

 A popular raw binary size for a signature is 64 bytes which has a pad size of 2.
 This gives two code characters for a compact text code.
 The first character is the selector and type code.
 The second character is the Base64 encoded integer index.
 By using a similar dual selector type code character scheme as above, where the selectors are the numbers `0-9` and `-` and `_`.
-Then there are 52 type codes given by the letters `A- Z` and `a-z`.
+Then there are 52 type codes given by the letters `A-Z` and `a-z`.
 The index has 64 values which support up to 64 members in the public key list.
 A selector can be used to select a large text code with more characters dedicated to larger indices.
 Some applications of CESR, like KERI, have the need for dual-indexed signatures (i.e. each signature has two indices) in order to support pre-rotation with partial or reserved participants in a rotation.
 With partial rotation, a given signature may contribute to the signing threshold for two different thresholds, each on two different lists of keys where the associated key may appear at a different location in each list.
 For 64-byte signatures, the Ed25519 and ECDSA secp256k1 schemes have entries in the table.
 For dual indexed codes, the next larger code size that aligns a 64-byte signature on a 24-bit boundary is 6 characters.
 The table provides entries for dual-indexed 64-byte signatures.
 The code includes one selector character, one type character, and two each of two character indices.

 A new signature scheme based on Ed448 with 114-byte signatures is also supported.
 These signatures have a pad size of zero so require a four-character text code.
 The first character is the selector `0`, the second character is the type with 64 values, and the last two characters each provide a one-character index as a Base64 encoded integer with 64 different values.
 A big version code consumes eight characters with one character for the selector, one for the type, and three characters for each of the dual indices.